-Revd David Bowen, principal from 1964 to 1967, took the academic development of the College even further when he introduced Hebrew and Systematic Theology in the curriculum.
-In undertaking to improve the College library, Revd.
+Revd.
+David Bowen, principal from 1964 to 1967, took the academic development of the College even further when he introduced Hebrew and Systematic Theology in the curriculum.
+In the effort to improve the College library, Revd.
 David Bowen was able to obtain from the Theological Education Fund (TEF) a number of books, which added significantly to the collection.
 His wife, Gerda, in 1964 founded the first of such early childhood institution in Samoa.

-On September 24, 1994, the Congregational Christian Church in Samoa commemorated with pride and thanksgiving one hundred and fifty years since the founding of the College.
+On the 24th of September 1994, the Congregational Christian Church Samoa commemorated with pride and thanksgiving one hundred and fifty years since the founding of the College.
 Reflecting on the events of the commemoration, a former student of the College observed that the celebration ended with a clear affirmation of the importance of theological education in Samoa, and the greater role that the College would play in it.
-Indeed the essential nature of the College shall remain, ‘For Jesus and His Church’, and there must be a continuing commitment to the progressive development of its academic programme as well.
+Indeed the essential nature of the College as inscribed in its vision shall remain, ‘For Jesus and His Church’, and there must be a continuing commitment to the progressive development of its academic programme as well.

-By the authority of the General Assembly of the Congregational Christian Church in Samoa, the College is empowered to confer degrees and award diplomas as follows:
+By the authority of the General Assembly of the Congregational Christian Church Samoa, the College is empowered to award diplomas and confer degrees as follows:

-The formal beginning of the degree programme in February 1997 (as planned) was indeed a very important moment in the history and academic life of the College.
+The formal beginning of the degree programme in February 1997 was indeed a very important moment in the history and academic life of the College.
 The event thus warrants special notice.

 As the realisation of a vision, the inception of the degree programme represented the culmination of years of planning and organisation.
 In the respect that the event marked the final phase in the transformation of the College into a tertiary institution, the beginning of the degree programme thereby accentuated the ability of the College to develop its institutional objectives and to widen its academic horizons.
 In a subtle yet practical way, the beginning of this new venture impressed upon everyone involved with its implementation the enormity of the task.
 As a huge educational undertaking, the continuation of the new venture will no doubt command from the Church, members of the Faculty and students of the College a commitment commensurate with the nature of the undertaking.
 In short, it will require commitment of the highest order.

-And so 1997 saw the introduction of a higher and more flexible academic programme.
-Gone are the days when College students were confronted with a range of compulsory subjects in their four years of study towards the Diploma of Theology award.
-In addition to the opportunity to undertake degree courses, students now also enjoy a wide choice of subjects in the third and fourth years of the degree programme.
-The optional or elective papers now offered under the new programme span a wide range from the immediately practical through to more philosophical papers.
+Thus, the introduction of a higher and more flexible academic programme commenced in 1997.
+Gone are the days when College students were confronted with a range of compulsory courses in their four years of study towards the Diploma of Theology award.
+In addition to the opportunity to undertake degree courses, students now also enjoy a wide choice of courses in the second, third, and the fourth years of the degree programme.
+The optional or elective papers offered under the degree programme span a wide range of courses from the immediately practical through to more philosophical papers.